crazynds/FrameBoot-NASM-C/README.md

 ### Boot

 Boot is the source code used to boot in the hardware, and setup your cpu to 64 bit mode.
-This code also loads your application to memory and after finish all setup call to start function in the kernel_entry file.
+This code also loads your application to memory and after finish all setup call the start function in the kernel_entry file.

 ### Include